Grooming tips for the sun bleached horse

-- First things first, check with your Equine Nutritionist and/or Veterinarian to be sure your horse’s diet is well balanced, especially with minerals linked to the hair coat, like Copper.
+- First things first, check with your equine nutritionist and/or veterinarian to be sure your horse’s diet is well balanced, especially with minerals linked to the hair coat, like copper and zinc.
 Here’s what our friends at Kentucky Performance Products can tell us about hair coat and how it relates to diet:

-Once you have a balanced diet, you can focus on some of the daily preventative measures for a sun-bleached coat.
+Once you have a balanced diet, you can focus on some daily preventative measures for a sun-bleached coat.

 - I also love the very thin and very inexpensive fly sheets to ward off sun bleaching!
-They are light, airy, repel flies, and help prevent bleaching!
+They are light, airy, and repel flies.
 A fly mask will help also with the bridle areas.

 - You can use some “sunscreen products”.
-There are great, all natural products out there that can help your horse’s color stay true.
+There are great, all-natural products, like sprays, that can help your horse’s color stay true.

 What has worked for you?

-Go shopping with these links to help your horse stay dark despite the sun.
+Go shopping with these links to help your horse stay dark and richly colored despite the sun.
 As an Amazon Associate, I earn from qualifying purchases.
 There is no extra charge to you, and I really appreciate it.
 Thank you!